Skip to main content

 Raaf Castle, locally known as Burg Raaf, lies northeast of the village of Eynatten, in the Liège province in the Wallonia region in Belgium.

-Raaf Castle in its present appearance dates back to the 15th or 16th century and was built as a moated rectangular tower house.
-Its foundations however date back to the 14th century when it was owned by a Jean Krummel d'Eynatten and known as Rave Castle.
-The corner turrets are said to date back to the 18th century but are possibly much older.
+Raaf Castle, in its current form, dates back to the 15th or 16th century and was originally built as a moated rectangular tower house.
+Its foundations, however, go back to the 14th century when it was owned by Jean Krummel d'Eynatten and was known as Rave Castle.
+The corner turrets are believed to date from the 18th century, but may be much older.

-Ownership history of Raaf Castle is rather complicated and uncertain.
-At first it was in the hands of the Krummel family until the 17th century when it was owned by the De Moers family.
-Later it was also owned by the De Groenendael, De Lamboy, Schmetz, Coenen, Hertzog and Jennen families.
+The ownership history of Raaf Castle is quite complex and uncertain.
+Initially, it was owned by the Krummel family until the 17th century, after which it belonged to the De Moers family.
+Later, it was also owned by the De Groenendael, De Lamboy, Schmetz, Coenen, Hertzog, and Jennen families.

-The castle has been uninhabited since the 1830s and has fallen to ruin since.
+The castle has been uninhabited since the 1830s and has fallen into ruin.

-The castle is situated on private property and can not be visited.
-The castle farm is still inhabited.
-This is a very romantic, nice ruin.
+Raaf Castle is situated on private property and cannot be visited.
+The castle farm remains inhabited.
+This is a very romantic, beautiful ruin.

 Gallery